law23sum/python_tutorial/dash/sample_code/python/Plotly-Dash-master/Bonus-Content/Components/cards.md

 ## Dash Bootstrap Cards Side-by-Side

-In business intelligence dashboards, it's common to highlight KPIs or Key Performance Indicators in a group of cards.
+In business intelligence python_tutorials, it's common to highlight KPIs or Key Performance Indicators in a group of cards.
 You can find many examples in the [Plotly App Gallery](https://dash.gallery/Portal/).

 This app places three KPI cards side-by-side.
 We use the `dbc.Row` and `dbc.Col` components to create this responsive